Diapers, Beer, and Data Science in Retail

 So a Google search ensued.
 An “I’m feeling lucky” search found an article about how Target was using analytics to find items statistically bought together and placing them next to other impulse buy items in an effort to show you items you might want, while you are buying items you might need.

-Andrew Pole, statistician from Target, said, “If you’re rushing through the store, looking for baby bottles, and you pass orange juice, you’ll grab a carton.
+Andrew Pole, a statistician from Target, said, “If you’re rushing through the store, looking for baby bottles, and you pass orange juice, you’ll grab a carton.
 Oh, and there’s that new DVD I want.
 Soon, you’ll be buying cereal and paper towels from us, and keep coming back.”

 Okay, so this proves large retail chains do association studies, but where was the origin of this myth?

-As it turns out, its much older than most of us at CAN thought.
+As it turns out, it’s much older than most of us at CAN thought.
 It has nothing to do with analytics and everything to do with data mining.
 Data mining fits into the “analysis” level of sophistication.

-The myth itself relates to a study done in June of 1992 when Thomas Blischok, then VP of industrial consulting for NCR (now spun off to TeraData), did an analysis for Osco Drug.
+The myth itself relates to a study done in June of 1992 when Thomas Blischok, then VP of industrial consulting for NCR (now spun off to Teradata), did an analysis for Osco Drug.
 They examined 1.2 million market baskets in 25 stores identifying over 20 different product couplings including beer and diapers, and fruit juice and cough syrup.

 The story about how Osco moved beer next to the Diapers and both made more sales isn’t correct though.
 Osco took the NCR study and identified approximately 5,000 slow-moving SKUs in its inventory.
 After removing those items from the shelf, consumers, now finding more items they wanted easier, actually thought Osco’s selection had increased.